The North-West Wildlink project began as a pilot project in 2006 to establish wildlife corridors across Auckland.

 This zone covers 600ha of private land that surrounds the combined Forest & Bird Waitakere branch and Auckland Council restoration project, Ark in the Park.
 Landowners have been controlling weeds and predators since 2004, significantly increasing native wildlife in the area bordering the parkland.

-Birds such as robins, hihi and a breeding pair of kokako have been spotted in this outlying area.
+Currently over 50 private property owners are actively undertaking pest control and monitoring birdlife, as well as pest numbers.
+Birds such as robins and a breeding pair of kokako have been spotted in this outlying area.

 State Highways 16 and 18